 top of page

 The Process starts with the subject of the work being drawn onto damp leather.
-Then the background area around it is bevelled down to create the sense of depth between the subject and the background - the same effect that is created on a medallion by having the background pressed down.
+Then the background area around it is bevelled down to create the depth around the subject - the same effect that is created on a medallion where the background is pressed down with a mechanical press.

-In a method that is similar to that used by a sculptor, the details of the subject are then modelled into the still damp leather using specially designed tools.
+In a method that is similar to that used by a sculptor, the details - even the very finest- of the subject are then modelled into the still damp leather using specially designed tools.

-There are very few 'Art on Leather' practitioners - especially compared to the number of conventional artists in the world today.
-So these works are indeed rare in the art world today - especially so with regard to reproducing bespoke auto- paintings where the fine detail in certain areas - such as the wheels and radiator grilles - requires considerable experience and a serious commitment to detail and accuracy.
+There are very few 'Art on Leather' practitioners - especially compared to the number of conventional artists - in the world today.
+So these works are indeed rare in the art universe - especially with regard to producing works of automobiles which requires a very serious commitment to exact detail and accuracy.

 Image of the early stage of the painting process.
 The airbrushing of the body panels will follow on top of the base coats of acrylic